GohKaiLeong/Coursera-Capstone/README.md

 # Coursera Capstone
-This repository is created as a requirement for the IBM Professional Certificate Capstone Project.
+This repository is created as a requirement for the IBM Data Science Professional Certificate Capstone Project.

 The report can be found here: